-The effectiveness of leadership and management of the early years provision procedures to follow should she have any concerns.
-Detailed written risk assessments and regular checks of all areas and equipment are in place to further promote children's safety.
+The effectiveness of leadership and management of the early years provision

+The childminder organises her provision well.
+She has a detailed range of policies and procedures in place which are used to effectively safeguard children.
+For example, health and safety, confidentiality and safeguarding children.
+This is combined with her good understanding of the signs and symptoms of abuse and procedures to follow should she have any concerns.
+Written risk assessments and regular checks of all areas and equipment are in place to further promote children's safety within the home.
+The childminder has completed a general risk assessment for outings, however, this does not fully cover all types of outings which children attend.
+The impact of this on children's safety is however minimal, as the childminder implements effective procedures such as maintaining close observation of the children at all times.
 All documentation required to promote the safe and efficient management of the setting is in place.
 The childminder holds a current first aid certificate and has permission from parents to seek emergency medical treatment, this ensures that she could respond quickly and appropriately to any accidents.